 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
+The Township does not have any funds that are proprietary in nature.

-C. Basis of Presentation (Continued)
+B. Basis of Presentation (Continued)